 So you’ve found out that you’re pregnant – congratulations!
 You might be thinking now what to do next?
 Call and inform your friends and family?
-Start looking into babywear and gadgets?
+Start looking into baby wear and gadgets?
 First things first, get a check-up!
-Want to know the benefits of breastfeeding?
+If you want to know the benefits of breastfeeding, click here.

 Visit your OB-GYNE